-A story tells of exceptional tea bushes cultivated by monks living high on the slopes of Wuyi Shan.
+Shui Jin Gui’s origin story tells of exceptional tea bushes cultivated by monks living high on the slopes of Wuyishan.
 A torrential storm washed a few of these cliff-dwelling bushes down onto another farmer’s land.
-The bushes carried water and clay down the slopes with the tea bush on top, resembling an algae covered longevity turtle swimming in the water, thus the name “Water Turtle” was given to these bushes.
-The monks wanted the bushes back but the farmer refused.
-The local court decided in favor of the farmer claiming natural forces had favored him.
-Although there are still three original bushes remaining, no tea is picked from them because of the age of the bushes.
-All Shui Jin Gui was cultivated from these original bushes.
-The leaves from this tea bush are long and arrow shaped, thinner than other wulong varietals.
-Shui Jin Gui is one of four famous rock wulong tea bushes, still using traditional methods of processing.
+The tea bushes were carried down the slopes by the flood as a great clump of clay soil with the tea bushes trailing on top.
+Its resemblance to the legendary algae-covered longevity turtle swimming in the water earned it the name “Water Turtle.”
+The monks wanted the bushes back, but the farmer whose land they were swept to refused.
+The local court decided in favor of the farmer, claiming that natural forces had favored him.

 The process for making Shui Jin Gui resembles that of most rock wulongs.
 The fresh tea leaves are harvested, slightly sun-withered, and partially oxidized before frying, kneading, drying, and roasting.
 However, a few special traditional techniques at the oxidation and roasting stages truly raise this rock wulong to the next level.